hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 *Projects that are requested by the community to be prioritized.*
 *Create an issue or submit a pull request with projects to be prioritized*

 * [Elm for the Frontend, Right Now](http://bendyworks.com/elm-frontend-right-now/) - Article and code referenced from elm-lang.org.
   * Referenced [here](http://elm-lang.org/get-started) (in continue learning - bullet point 6)
   * Source code [here](https://github.com/twopoint718/elmchat)
+* [Checkerboard grid tutorial](https://github.com/TheSeamau5/elm-checkerboardgrid-tutorial) - Tutorial on Container Components in Elm.
+  * Referenced [here](http://elm-lang.org/get-started) (in continue learning - bullet point 6)
+  * As I understand, it has not been possible to contact @TheSeamau5 for almost a year.
+Maybe someone else should take over the project instead of creating a PR.
+  *
 **[:arrow_up: back to top](#table-of-contents)**